Warbo/chriswarbo-net/essays/powerplay/index.md

 ---
-title: PowerPlay: A General Learning Framework
+title: "PowerPlay: A General Learning Framework"
 ---

 [PowerPlay](http://www.idsia.ch/~juergen/interest.html) is a very simple, very general architecture for an AI agent.
 It uses: